History of Ashtabula and Form of Government

 The City’s area is 7.6 square miles with other areas considering annexation into the City corporation limits.
 The City of Ashtabula is five hundred ninety feet above sea level.
 According to the 2010 census, the City’s population was 19,680.
 The Ashtabula County area population is now estimated at approximately 100,767.

 The City of Ashtabula is a home rule municipal corporation established under the laws of the State of Ohio and operated under its own charter.
 The current charter, which provides for a City Manager ‑ City Council form of government, was adopted on January 1, 1916.
 The City Manager and the City Solicitor are elected by a vote of the people and serve for four‑year terms.
 To provide necessary services to its citizens, the City of Ashtabula is divided into departments and financial management and control systems.
-Services provided include police and fire protection, garbage and rubbish disposal, street maintenance, construction and repair, cultural, parks and recreational facilities, a municipal court, and a staff to provide support (i.e., payroll processing and accounts payable) to the service providers.
+Services provided include police and fire protection, garbage and rubbish disposal, street maintenance, construction and repair, cultural, parks and recreational facilities, public health services, a municipal court, and a staff to provide support (i.e., payroll processing and accounts payable) to the service providers.
 The operation and control of these activities are provided by the City Council through the budgetary process and by the City Manager through administrative and managerial requirements and procedures.
 All are responsible to the citizens of Ashtabula and are included as part of the reporting entity.

 The Division of Police enforces local, state, and federal laws in addition to protecting citizens and their property.
 Service to the community through an aggressive, proactive updated law enforcement approach is the main concern of the division.
 The department, which is headed by the Chief of Police, consists of jail operations, auxiliary police, as well as a staff of lieutenants, patrol officers, and K-9 units.
 Administrative services consist of the chief’s secretary and a records officer.
 The police department is located at 110 West 44th Street.